ruruchouu/DH150-Christine-Yu/Assignment07/README.md

 - I wanted to check the level of contrast between the color of the search bar and the background shade of blue (#1D6FDE); however, Figma did not show me the color in hexadecimal format.
 The search bar color utilized a surface overlay which meant it was a darkened shade of the background color of 12%.
 Because of this, I am unsure if the level of contrast is satisfactory for the search bar.

+- The colors of the buttons on the prototype are consistent with blue (#1D6FDE) and white (#FFFFFF) for contrast.
+This also provides visual consistency on the wireframes.

+# Typography

+- I used Roboto in size 14 for the body texts on the pages.
+For page titles, I used Roboto of size 24.
+This consistency made it easier to read and readers could distinguish between text by size.
+Roboto has simple lettering that would help the reader process text easily.
+Roboto was similar in font to the original font of the UCLA Economics website.